 - Adopt healthy sleep patterns.
 Go to bed and wake up at the same time; relax and read before sleeping; avoid screens like your TV, computer or phone before bed; sleep in a darkened room, cooled to 60-67 degrees Fahrenheit and with plenty of fresh air if possible.

 - Adopt a healthy diet.
-Cut out sugary drinks, limit processed grains, fatty dairy products, and red meats; eat fruits in moderation; add fiber, unsaturated fats, and whole grains to your diet.
+Cut out sugary drinks, limit grains, fatty dairy products, and red meats; eat low-fructose fruits in moderation; add fiber, unsaturated fats, and whole grains to your diet.
 A loss of 5%-7% of total body weight also goes a long way to alleviating the prediabetic condition.
 Then be sure to keep it off and especially avoid accruing belly fat.

 - Seek support for prediabetes.
 Check out the CDC’s National Diabetes Prevention Program (NDPP) or the help of online health platforms.